ensemble-codes/ensemble-framework/README.md

 1. Service is created and added to the Service Registry.
 2. Agent registers itself to the Agent Registry.
 And specifies which services it can provide and the price for the service.
 Thus it creates proposals for the services it can provide.
 3. Task issuer - agent or an end-user, creates a task from the agent proposal.
-4. Agent recieves notification that his proposal has been accepted.
+4. Agent receives notification that his proposal has been accepted.
 5. Agent performs the task.
 6. Agent calls the `completeTask` function to mark the task as completed.
 And receives payment.
 7. User can benchmark the task execution which affects the agent's reputation.